cloudbank-project/image-research-computing-tutorial/README.md

-19.Open a `bash` shell and ensure the keypair file `<yourname>.pem` is present in your working directory.
+19.Open a `bash` shell and ensure the keypair file `hedylamarr.pem` is present in your working directory.

-20. Issue this command in bash: `chmod 400 yourname.pem`
+20. Issue this command in bash: `chmod 400 hedylamarr.pem`

 For **Windows** Users: If you are using Windows you may need to install or enable the native `bash` shell.
 As an alternative you can install an **Ubuntu** `bash` shell.
 In either case it is useful to realize that the *home directoy* of this shell is not the same thing as the Windows User home directory.
-So for example if the keypair file `yourname.pem` was downloaded to `C:\\Users\yourname\Downloads` you should move this file to your `bash` home directory, for example using a command like this:
+So for example if the keypair file `hedylamarr.pem` was downloaded to `C:\\Users\hedylamarr\Downloads` you should move this file to your `bash` home directory, for example using a command like this:

 ```
 bash> cd ~
-bash> mv /mnt/c/Users/yourname/Downloads/yourname.pem .
+bash> mv /mnt/c/Users/hedylamarr/Downloads/hedylamarr.pem .
-bash> chmod 400 yourname.pem
+bash> chmod 400 hedylamarr.pem
 ```

 There is some method to this madness based in security.
-The `ssh` command insists that the authentication keypair file `yourname.pem` has read-only permission; and files in your Windows User file system are not amenable to the `chmod` command issued in the `bash` shell.
+The `ssh` command insists that the authentication keypair file `hedylamarr.pem` has read-only permission; and files in your Windows User file system are not amenable to the `chmod` command issued in the `bash` shell.
 These details can very frustrating so we go to the trouble to elaborate this here.

-21. In bash run `ssh -i yourname.pem ubuntu@12.23.34.45` to log in to your EC2 instance.
+21. In bash run `ssh -i hedylamarr.pem ubuntu@12.23.34.45` to log in to your EC2 instance.
 (Use the correct ip address.)